Skip to content

 Maguire scanned the brains of taxi drivers and compared them to bus drivers — people who also drove through London daily but followed fixed routes.
 The taxi drivers showed measurably enlarged posterior hippocampi — the region associated with spatial memory and navigation.
 Bus drivers did not.

 The critical finding: the enlargement correlated with years on the job.
 More experience, more growth.
-And — this matters enormously — age at the start of training did not determine the outcome.
+And — this matters enormously for you — age at the start of training did not determine the outcome.
 Drivers who began learning The Knowledge in their 40s showed hippocampal growth comparable to those who started in their 20s.

 The concept of anicca — impermanence — is foundational to Buddhist philosophy.
 Nothing is fixed.
 Not the world, not the self, not the mind.
 Identity is not a solid thing but a process, a river that looks stable from the bank but is never the same water twice.